-Whatever you do this summer, do write in to tell us about your experiences, tips and complaints, at firstname.lastname@example.org.
+Whatever you do this year in Germany's amazing capital, remember to let us know your tips and comments at firstname.lastname@example.org.
+Enjoy Berlin.

 Berlin In Your Pocket is the English-language city guide to Germany's vibrant capital; appearing bimonthly and distributed in hotels, it's the essential guide to anything a visitor needs to know.

 Follow Berlin In Your Pocket news via our facebook page www.facebook.com/InYourPocket or our twitter account www.twitter.com/inyourpocket.
 Watch our video guide to Berlin here.

 Berlin is regularly mentioned as Europe's party capital, and there are dozens of great clubs - from techno to indie - that attract thousands of partygoers each weekend.
 To make sense of the multitude of options, visit our (German-language) partner website www.theclubmap.com, which has photos, reviews and other information about Berlin's vibrant nightlife scene.